econia-labs/econia/README.md

 Econia comes with a Python package for assorted build scripting functionality.
 The Python package is not as actively maintained as the Move code, and is mostly used for managing account addresses in `Move.toml` during package compilation (see [`src/move/econia/ss.sh`]).
+Econia uses `conda` (a command line tool for managing Python environments), the `econia` conda environment, and the Econia Python package within the `econia` conda environment.
 It is not necessary to use the Python package to develop Econia, but not all of the shell scripts will work without it.
 To install the `econia` Python package: